Chrissweir/Go-Project/README.md

 To return to the image upload page simply click the ImageBucket Logo on the top left of the navigation bar.

+**Sample User**

+We have set up a sample user for use with ImageBucket, try to login with these details:
+Email: ian@gmit.ie
+Password: password

 #### References
 https://www.tutorialspoint.com/mongodb/mongodb_gridfs.htm - Tutorial on GridFS